bobbydilley/rideboard-emulator/code_recreations/struct.md

       332: Gets incremeneted if 53 is less than 10
       336: Gets set to what was in 53 - initially set to
       340: If 53 is less than 10 and this is 0 then this equals 200 + 53

+32 - 0xC0
+33 - Takes from 209 which is the command that is set I think 34 - set to 0
+35 - Set to 0 if on test mode or whats in 289 if not 36 - Gets set to 308
+37 - set to 131 if not in test mode?
+38 - Checksum

 46 - 0xC0
 47 - If less than 0x4 324 gets incremented by one, and 328 gets set to this